loool999/browser-test-2/README.md

-# Interactive Web-Based Headless Browser with High-FPS Streaming
+# Interactive Web-Based Headless Browser

 A real-time interactive headless browser that can be viewed and controlled through a web interface with high-performance streaming capabilities.